-There is a time and place for decadent desserts, but sometimes you just want something that is a bit on the lighter side, while still feeling indulgent.
-Enter this Maple Pecan Apple Crisp.
-This crisp is like a celebration of apple season, combined with some seriously amazing complementary flavors.
+This crisp is a celebration of apple season, featuring some seriously amazing complementary flavors.
 The apple layer is just that: all about apples.
-It's sweetened with only maple syrup, which bakes up with just a slight maple flavor.
-The crisp layer, also subtly sweetened with maple syrup, is enhanced with a crunch from the oats and pecans.
+It's sweetened only with maple syrup, which gives it just a slight maple flavor.
+The crisp layer, also subtly sweetened with maple syrup, is enhanced with crunch from oats and pecans and added nutrients from whole wheat or spelt flour.

 What Makes This Healthy Apple Crisp Special